 Sexual Harassment: The law prohibits sexual harassment under the provisions for other sexual aggressions, punishable by three-months' to three years' imprisonment.
-As of the end of August, no cases were reported to authorities.
-Victims were reluctant to file a complaint due to fear of reprisal.
+As of September, no cases were reported to authorities.
+Survivors were reluctant to file a complaint due to fear of reprisal.